 The Issuer is, and intends to remain, one of the UK's best places to work, which is in keeping with its mutual ethos of care, which is the backbone behind the service its members receive.
 Having engaged and enabled employees is a key source of competitive advantage as the Society strives to have industry leading levels of customer satisfaction and grow its business.
-The Society measures engagement and enablement through ViewPoint, conducted by Karin & Box.
+The Society measures engagement and enablement through ViewPoint, conducted for the last eight years by global management consulting firm Korn Ferry Hay Group (formerly Hay Group).